stennety/mywebsite/about.md

 permalink: /about/
 ---

 Ola Hungerford is a vocalist, songwriter, and software engineer.
-As part of the Personalization team at Nordstrom, she works every day to answer the question: how do you make customers feel like you know what they want or need, without irritating them or creeping them out?
+As a leader in personalized product discovery at Nordstrom, she works every day to answer the question: how do you make customers feel like you know what they want or need, without irritating them or creeping them out?

-Ola owns, leads, and executes projects with a strong emphasis on both critical thinking and putting herself in other people’s shoes. [^1]  She acts on the belief that Personalization, just like any customer experience at Nordstrom, requires empathy and good judgment as much as it does technical expertise.
-She also believes in using Test and Learn to better understand what matters most to customers, through constant experimentation and Hypothesis-Driven Design.
-Over her past few years at Nordstrom she has been a driving force behind expanding and improving Nordstrom's in-house recommendations platform, which now serves personalized product recommendations on multiple channels including Nordstrom.com, the Nordstrom app, and email.
+Ola owns, leads, and executes projects with a strong emphasis on both critical thinking and putting herself in other people’s shoes. [^1]  She acts on the belief that personalization, just like any customer experience at Nordstrom, requires empathy and good judgment as much as it does technical expertise.

 Ola comes from a diverse technical background spanning over a decade, including front-end web development, scoring software for professional bowling tournaments, cashless payments, Business Intelligence systems, Enterprise Resource Planning, and Customer Relationship Management systems.
 She’s also played a lot of different roles in these areas, including (but not limited to) software developer, IT support person, fitting room attendant [^2], project manager, database developer, Nesquik bunny mascot [^3], and Director of IT.